pmontepagano/search/LOGDESCRIPTION.md

      Started sender routine for channel cf4ea1f5-44d3-4b27-b489-64c424911611, participant Srv
 ```

-Naturally, as *SEArch* is still under development, many debug logging entries can be found in the code.
+Several debugging entries of logs can be found in the code.
 These entries are used to get a close look at critical parts of the code implementing the different components, both of the infrastructure, and the example provided with the implementation.

 ## Logs when running within Docker containers